mickey4653/bug-sage/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Michael Ilerioluwa Adeniyi.
+All rights reserved.

+"BugSage" is a trademark of Michael Ilerioluwa Adeniyi.

 ## Testing Strategy

 BugSage primarily uses lightweight, isolated component tests: